Baggage handler: Operations (load control) agent

 An aircraft has weight and balance limitations in order to ensure safe operation.
 There is a limit to how much a loaded aircraft can weigh; in addition, the cargo, passenger and fuel load must be distributed so that the aircraft is "in balance"—in other words, not too nose-heavy or tail-heavy.
 One of the jobs of the operations agent is to ensure that the aircraft—as finally loaded—is "legal" (within safe limits) before the aircraft departs the gate.
 Upon satisfaction of this mandated requirement, that data is used to generate information which the pilot requires in order to ensure the safe operation of the aircraft.

 Warehouse agent

 The air freight warehouse is where inbound and outbound air freight is processed.
 It is usually located on or adjacent to airport property and is usually separate from the passenger terminal.
 This is a secure (sterile) area where only authorized persons are allowed access.
 If inbound international shipments are involved and have not been cleared by customs, those shipments (and the warehouse) may be "in bond", which requires additional security clearance/authorization of employees.

 Crew chief

-Responsible for many different job functions; usually a team of rampers who report directly to him or her.
+Also known as the load master, the crew chief is responsible for many different job functions; usually a team of rampers who report directly to him or her.
 Crew chiefs are responsible for ensuring that an aircraft has been loaded to the specifications of the load agent, and reporting any discrepancies to management.
 Usually this job has a premium rate of pay for the extra responsibilities.